 Day 1: Arrival in Iceland

-On arrival in Iceland, day one of the tour will take you from the airport to Blue Lagoon, and to your first port of accommodation in Reykjavik.
+On arrival in Iceland, you will start by going from the airport straight to the Blue Lagoon, and then you check-in to your accommodation in Reykjavik.
 You may also decide to move the Blue Lagoon visit to the last day of your tour if your flight gets in late or you don’t have time.
 Best of all you can pick up your rental car from the KEF Airport arrival hall.

 Route: KEF airport → Blue Lagoon → Reykjavik.
 Stay in Reykjavik